Tower Bridge Exhibition, London - September 2007

 Both towers were showing fascinating films of the bridge's building and

 history.
-Above that notice is one of the bridge's lifting arms.
+Can you spot one of the bridge's massive lifting arms

 |